js-emulators/desmond/README.md

   </body>
 </html>
 ```
+# Run function after load
+To run a function after the file loads, you may attach a function as the second argument.

 # Enable microphone
 To use the microphone, you have to use the "enableMicrophone" function.
 Here is an example: